satvik1406/Domain-Specific-Retrieval-System/README.md

 # Domain-Specific-Retrieval-System
-Implementing a domain specific search engine to find the song lyrics.
+Implementing a domain specific search engine to rank that top songs that are related to the query.